CCTSI Director Ronald J. Sokol, MDRon Sokol | CCTSI Director Jun 4, 2020

 The good news is that some research faculty and staff have already begun a phased return to campus.
 CU Anschutz has created a resource that outlines a Return to Campus Planning in the COVID-19 Era.
 In alignment with the campus and our partner hospitals, University of Colorado Hospital (UCH) and Children’s Hospital Colorado (CHCO), we are working towards the gradual, phased reintroduction of clinical research at all Anschutz Medical Campus CTRC units.
 That is why we have created a new CCTSI webpage: Phased Reintroduction of Research at CTRCs, to provide easy access to the policies and guidelines at each of the 3 institutions and within each CTRC space.
 Check the website frequently for detailed updated CTRC-specific processes and documents before scheduling any CTRC visit.

 We are also planning for our annual academic conference called the CU-CSU Summit—which will be completely online this year.
 The theme this year will be “COVID-19 and the Colorado Research Environment.”
 Save the Date of August 19, 2020--and stay tuned in the coming weeks for more information about keynote speakers, the full agenda and virtual networking opportunities.

-As always, please let us know if you have questions about the programs and services we provide.
-You, our members, are the motivation behind everything we do.
+As always, please let us know if you have questions about our programming and services, especially in this era of COVID-19.
+Now more than ever, the world understands the importance of advancing translational research in healthcare.
+You, our members, are essential to this endeavor and the motivation for all we do.